darzouras/darzouras/README.md

 # ✨ Hello ✨

-I'm a frontend engineer with a ton of agency experience and a passion for the front-of-the-front-end.
-I've built websites for big brand names like Under Armour, Anheusuer Busch, and Yale.
+I'm a frontend engineer with a ton of agency experience and a specialization in the front-of-the-front-end.
+I've worked on projects for big brand names like Skims, Under Armour, and Anheuser Busch.
 Savvy in the ways of web accessibility, front end testing, and anything Jamstack.

 👽 [darzouras.com](https://darzouras.com)